Martin-Qvr/bike_counting_DSB/README.md

 Description of the bikes prediction challenge
 This project was carried out during the "Python for Data Science" course of the X-HEC Data Science for Business Master of Science.

+To run a submission and the notebook you will need the dependencies listed in 'requirements.txt'.
+You can install the dependencies with the following command-line:

+pip install -U -r requirements.txt

 The problem consisted in predicting the number of bikes circulating in Paris in several counters located near cycling lanes.
 Hence this problem was a regression problem.
 The original data can be found on the [opendata.paris](https://opendata.paris.fr/explore/dataset/comptage-velo-donnees-compteurs/information/?disjunctive.id_compteur&disjunctive.nom_compteur&disjunctive.id&disjunctive.name) website.

 The objective was to build two files : estimator.py containing a scikit-learn pipeline which final step was a predictive model, and external_data.csv, which contained additional data that we had to find ourselves through various sources.
 They were then sent on the [RAMP](https://ramp.studio/) Platform which we used for the project, which is maintained by the INRIA team.